 Faculty within our special education program have also created and staffed a new autism clinic for the Brazos Valley intended to support families and children with autism disorders as well as train practitioners in the use of research-based methods based under the Texas Autism Collaborative.

-In fiscal year 2016 principal investigators (PIs), Co-PIs, and Co-Is in the department received approximately $7.9 million in external funding, including grant awards from the US Department of Education, National Science Foundation, US Department of Health and Human Services, among other agencies and foundations.
+In fiscal year 2017 principal investigators (PIs), Co-PIs, and Co-Is in the department received approximately $22.3 million in new external funding, including grant awards from the US Department of Education, National Science Foundation, US Department of Health and Human Services, among other agencies and foundations.